Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

 * name = name of the user who made the comment
 * email = email of the user who made the comment
 * body = the main body of the comment
-* approved = wether the comment has been approved by an admin
+* approved = whether the comment has been approved by an admin

 **Profile**
 * user = the user this profile instance is tied to